This is the web site of Doug Hansford, a registered dietitian-nutritionist (RDN) and certified LEAP therapist (CLT).

 I am a general-practice dietitian and work with a broad range of traditional client issues and concerns including the following:

 - Irritable bowel disease (IBD: ulcerative colitis and Crohn’s disease)

 - and more…

-I do specialize in addressing the various gastro-intestinal (GI) conditions.
-In fact, I have attended the most recent (2016) annual, multi-day conference for dietitians at the University of Michigan, updating dietitians from all over the world on the current, evidence-based conclusions for various GI conditions.
-(I will also be attending this same conference in the fall of 2017.)
-As suggested above, I am trained to implement FODMAP protocols, which sometimes are applied as effective dietary treatments for irritable-bowel syndrome and other GI conditions including SIBO (small-intestine bacterial overgrowth).
+I do keep abreast of gastro-intestinal issues.
+I have attended the 2017 (and 2016 as well) annual, multi-day conference for dietitians at the University of Michigan, updating dietitians from all over the world on the current, evidence-based conclusions for various GI conditions.
+As suggested above, I am trained to implement FODMAP protocols, which sometimes are applied as potentially helpful dietary treatments for irritable-bowel syndrome and other GI conditions.